8byteAgency/postman-api-design/slides.md

 - Frontend team don't know how the API will look like, until the backend team implement it;
 - It is not always possible for the backend team to properly plan what APIs are needed;
 - Main focus of backend team is on “core functionality”, so it drives the implementation of the API;
-- Besides a disjointed developer experience, this approach leaves your team vulnerable to bottlenecks;
+- Besides, a disjointed developer experience, this approach leaves your team vulnerable to bottlenecks;

 ---